Ayle3125/transaction-managment/README.md

 The system uses custom exceptions to handle business logic validation.
 For instance, if deleting a non-existent transaction, an `TransactionException` will be thrown, with the `ErrorCode` field set to `TRANSACTION_NOT_FOUND`.

-## Data Consistency Considerations

-This system handles transactions at a basic level.
-While transfers between accounts are a common use case in financial systems, we have simplified the implementation to focus solely on transaction management within a single entity.
-To fully support transfers, you would need to create additional entities such as:`User`,`Account`,`Asset Freeze`,`Ledger`.
-Implementing these would require handling additional complexities such as ensuring data consistency across multiple entities.
-This module is designed as an in-memory solution, and these additional features are not yet implemented.
+## Unit Test
+Detailed unit tests were performed on the API-related services and controllers to ensure the robustness and reliability of the program.
+- **Success Scenarios**: Thorough testing of create, update, delete, and list operations ensures the system correctly handles requests under normal conditions.

+- **Failure Scenarios**: Tests for invalid data, duplicate IDs, non-existent transaction IDs.

+- **Boundary Conditions**: Tests for negative amounts, empty lists, and invalid page numbers ensure the system maintains stability and reliability under extreme conditions.

+- **Business Rule Validation**: Tests validate the legality of transaction types and categories, ensuring strict adherence to business rules.

+- **Performance and Consistency**: Pagination tests confirm that the system maintains good performance and data consistency, even with large datasets.

 ## Performance and Stress Testing

-The system has been stress-tested and the following results:
+The system has been stress-tested using JMeter and the following results:

 - As show in the following figure(1 million records have already been created.).
   ![performance](performance.png)
   - **Create Transaction**:
-    - 99% percentile: 2ms with 12 threads.
+    - 99% percentile: 2ms.
   - **List Transactions (No Cache)**:
     - 99% percentile: 28ms.
   - **List Transactions (With Cache)**: